2013 FIA WTCC Race of Slovakia: Qualifying

 Having led both practice sessions, Tarquini took his second consecutive pole position of the season, leading a Honda 1–2–3 with Monteiro and Michelisz behind.
-Tom Boardman stopped just after leaving the pit lane for the first time when his engine misfired, he had already had a new engine fitted after his crash in Marrakech and then required another new engine after free practice two.
+Tom Boardman stopped just after leaving the pit lane for the first time when his engine misfired, he had already had a new engine fitted after his crash in Marrakesh and then required another new engine after free practice two.
 Five minutes into the first part of qualifying, Darryl O'Young ran wide, crashed his ROAL Motorsport BMW into the barriers at turn nine and brought out the red flags.
 The session resumed half an hour later once the barriers had been repaired and after Huff topped the times before the stoppage, Tarquini went to the top of the times by the end of Q1.
 Thompson, Fernando Monje and Marc Basseng failed to get through to the second session for the first time in 2013.

-Tarquini was quickest in Q2 with team–mate Monteiro ensuring a Castrol Honda World Touring Car Team front row lockout.
+Tarquini was quickest in Q2 with teammate Monteiro ensuring a Castrol Honda World Touring Car Team front row lockout.
 Michelisz in third shared the second row with championship leader Muller.
 Coronel ended up tenth to secure the race two pole position on the reversed grid.

 Huff failed the ride height check after qualifying and received a ten–place grid penalty for race one as a result.